Prinzhorn/skrollr/README.md

 JavaScript
 ------

-On the JavaScript part there's not much todo.
+On the JavaScript part there's not much to do.
 So if you only know CSS and HTMl, perfect.

 All there is to do is calling ```skrollr.init([options]);```.